Godot’s nodes are your ingredients. What can you cook up?

 Because Godot 4 brings a lot of breaking changes, we’ve got a whole new set of Godot Recipes just for the newest version.
 You can click the ribbon in the top-right to toggle the version, or click the button below:

 Are you ready to learn game development?
 Whether it’s as a hobby or working towards your dream career, there’s never been a better time to get started.
 Modern programming languages and tools have made it easier than ever to build high-quality games and distribute them to the world.
 One of these tools is the Godot game engine.
 For beginners, it offers a friendly way to learn gamedev techniques.
 For experienced developers, it’s a powerful, customizable and open tool for bringing your visions to life.

-If you’re new to Godot, start here: What is Godot?.
+If you’re new to Godot, you can start here: What is Godot?.